Copper Mountain, Wyoming, USA

 - They focused on an “Area of interest” at the Canning deposit.

-- Two review reports (1991 and 1997) confirmed that Copper Mountain has mineable reserves with heap leach potential, and possibly an ISR option.
+- Two review reports (1991 and 1997) confirmed that Copper Mountain has substantial uranium mineralization with heap leach potential, and possibly an ISR option (not tested).

 - Both recommended bulk sampling and testing as part of further work.